ainistaranda/ainistaranda/README.md

 Software Developer
 ------------------
+* 📚  I'm a curious, project-oriented kind of guy.
 * 🧠  I'm currently learning TypeScript
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  Other hobbies: mountain biking 🚵🏼 and Olympic Weightlifting 🏋🏼